Together, Then Apart: Balancing Alignment and Distinctiveness for Multimodal Survival Analysis

+In this work, we revisit multimodal survival modeling from this perspective.
+Our key observation is simple: effective multimodal representations should \emph{first discover what modalities share, and only then preserve what makes them different}.
+We term this learning principle \textbf{Together-Then-Apart}.
+Following this idea, we propose \textbf{TTA}, a framework that explicitly balances cross-modal alignment and modality-specific distinctiveness.
 In the \textit{Together} stage, TTA aligns modalities by projecting both WSI and genomic embeddings onto a shared set of prototypes that serve as semantic anchors.
-Unlike prior works that assign separate prototypes to each modality~\cite{zhang2024prototypical,song2024multimodal}, our shared-prototype mechanism explicitly captures cross-modal correlations while avoiding premature homogenization.
-To handle intra-sample heterogeneity, we incorporate an \textbf{unbalanced optimal transport (UOT)} scheme that learns entropy-regularized, structure-aware instance-to-prototype assignments under semi-relaxed marginal constraints.
-This adaptive process selectively emphasizes informative regions and yields more stable and interpretable MIL representations.
-In the \textit{Apart} stage, TTA preserves modality-specific cues.
-We introduce modality-specific anchors that preserve the unique semantics of WSIs and genomics.
-A contrastive regularization then enforces inter-anchor repulsion and feature-to-anchor attraction, preventing representational collapse and complementing the alignment achieved in the \textit{Together} stage.
-Together, the two stages form a coherent min–max optimization process: \textit{Together} aligns for semantic coherence, while \textit{Apart} diversifies for modality distinctiveness, jointly producing balanced, discriminative multi-modal representations in an end-to-end manner.
+Unlike prior approaches that maintain separate prototype spaces for each modality~\cite{zhang2024prototypical,song2024multimodal}, our shared-prototype design captures cross-modal structure while avoiding premature homogenization.
+To further accommodate intra-sample heterogeneity, we introduce an \textbf{unbalanced optimal transport (UOT)} formulation that learns entropy-regularized instance-to-prototype assignments under relaxed marginal constraints.
+This allows the model to selectively emphasize informative regions and produce stable MIL representations.
+In the \textit{Apart} stage, TTA preserves modality-specific information.
+We introduce modality-specific anchors that retain distinctive semantics for WSIs and genomics.
+A contrastive regularization encourages features to remain close to their modality anchors while maintaining separation across modalities, preventing representational collapse and complementing the alignment learned in the \textit{Together} stage.
+Through this alternating process, TTA produces multimodal representations that capture both shared prognostic signals and modality-specific evidence.
 Our contributions are as follows:

-\begin{itemize} \item We formulate multi-modal survival analysis as a {min–max optimization problem} that balances semantic \textit{alignment} and modality-specific \textit{distinctiveness}. \item We propose \textbf{Together-Then-Apart (TTA)}, a unified two-stage framework that couples UOT-guided prototype alignment with anchor-based contrastive diversification. \item Extensive experiments on five TCGA benchmarks show that TTA not only sets a new state-of-the-art but also offers a principled perspective on jointly modeling alignment and distinctiveness in multi-modal survival analysis. \end{itemize}